B9ary01/B9ary01/README.md

 [![Yahoo Badge](https://img.shields.io/badge/-bishalrai111@yahoo.com-c14438?style=flat-square&logo=Yahoo&logoColor=white&link=mailto:bishalrai111@yahoo.com)](mailto:bishalrai111@yahoo.com)
 [![Portfolio Badge](https://img.shields.io/badge/website-000000?style=for-the-badge&logo=About.me&logoColor=white)](https://yoportfolio2021.netlify.app/)

-I'm Bishal, currently living in London.
-I'm a graduate with a bachelor's degree in computer science.
-I am currently working as a junior frontend developer at 15gifts.
+Hello, I'm Bishal, currently working as a frontend developer at 15gifts.

 I am enthusiastic and driven when it comes to coding and technology in general.
 My interest in learning and problem solving led me to develop a passion for technology.
 I am passionate about continuous learning, collaboration and providing solutions to problems.
 I love building projects using new tools and technologies.
-During my spare time, I like to go out, listen to music and play online chess.
+During my spare time, I like to go out, listen to music and play chess online.

 ## ⚡ Technologies